jgazq/MorphoSONIC/README.md

 # Description

-`MorphoSONIC` is a Python+NEURON implementation of **spatially extended representations** of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]** to simulate the distributed electrical response of morphologically realistic neuron representations to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.
+`MorphoSONIC` is a Python+NEURON implementation of **spatially extended representations** of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]**.
+It enables the simulation of the distributed electrical response of morphologically realistic neuron representations to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.
 The details of the MorphoSONIC framework and of its application to study ultrasound neuromodulation in peripheral nerve fibers are described in [2].

 This package expands features from the `PySONIC` package (https://github.com/tjjlemaire/PySONIC).

-## Content of repository
+# Content of repository

 ### Single-compartment (node) models

-The package contains a `Node` class that provides a NEURON wrapper around the models defined in the PySONIC package.
+The package contains a `Node` class that provides a NEURON wrapper around the models defined in the `PySONIC` package.
 This class defines a generic section object with a specific membrane dynamics that can be simulated with both punctual electrical and acoustic drives.

 ### Multi-compartment (spatially-extended) models

 The package also contains several classes defining multi-compartmental model expansions, at various spatial scales.

 At the nanometer scale, a `RadialModel` class that simulate the behavior of a **nanoscale radially-symmetric model** with central and peripheral compartments.
-It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `usrroundedSonophore` function.
+It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `surroundedSonophore` function.
 As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](NEURON_radial_geometry.md) for more details).

 At the morphological scale, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
 - `SennFiber` implements a spatially-extended nonlinear node (SENN) myelinated fiber model, as defined in Reilly 1985.